wfe8006/bitmart/README.md

 Some features include:
 * built-in Escrow - Order paid with cryptocurrency will trigger the built-in escrow process.

-* instant digital delivery - once enabled, digital goods such as activation code can be delivered to the buyer in text form or url after payment has been made
+* instant digital delivery - once enabled, digital goods such as activation code or serial number can be delivered to the buyer in text form or url after payment has been made

 * custom shipping table and tax modules